veeso-dev/blog.veeso.dev/blog/post-19/index-en.md

 what is better for the library users?
 In this case, **Generics** win for sure.

-Generics give library users better performance if they don't user wrappers and a few generic types (as usually happens), and it's surely more flexible for users.
+Generics give library users better performance if they don't use wrappers and a few generic types (as usually happens), and it's surely more flexible for users.

-Actually talking about performance you may say this is contrast with what I said before, and it's true, but when talking about library apis we need to consider that most of users will have simpler implementation compared to generic wrappers, so we could say that we may have a smaller binary size and less overhead.
+Actually talking about performance you may say this is in contrast with what I said before, and it's true, but when talking about library APIs we need to consider that most users will have simpler implementations compared to generic wrappers, so we could say that we may have a smaller binary size and less overhead.

 ## Conclusions